Commercial Kitchen HVAC Design guidelines for Restaurants - kitchen Services

 Kitchen HVAC design goals

-The goal of HVAC design has remained constant over the years: to efficiently provide safe, comfortable environments.
+The goal of restaurant HVAC design has remained constant over the years: to efficiently provide safe, comfortable environments.
 However, the process continues to refine the codes in effect, requiring energy efficiency of both equipment and system operation and, most importantly, by occupant comfort, ventilation and air quality.

 Exhaust Hoods